wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 ### Step 3: Add a Users model

-Let's add a simple model for a User by following part of the [Ecto Models](http://www.phoenixframework.org/docs/ecto-models) guide.
+Let's add a simple model for a User by following part of the [Ecto Models][ecto-models] guide.

 <pre>
 $ mix phoenix.gen.html User users name:string email:string